-The Members have elected to appoint JOHN BRIAN ADAMS and DR. ROBERT CARL TUTTLE as the initial Managers of the Company.
+The Members have elected to appoint JOHN BRIAN ADAMS and KATHLEEN K. ADAMS as the Managers of the Company.
 A Manager shall serve until his or her successor is elected.

 3.3 Managers as Members

 Any Manager may hold an interest in the Company as a Member, and such person's rights and interest as a Manager shall be distinct and separate from such person's rights and interest as a Member.